RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: System Model

 where $\Delta f$ is the subcarrier spacing and $T_F$ is the symbol duration via FTN.
 Moreover, for a given path with continuous delay and Doppler values $(\tau_{q,p_{1,2}}, \nu_{q,p_{1,2}})$, the corresponding discrete delay tap $\varepsilon _{q,p_{1,2}}$ and Doppler tap $k_{q,p_{1,2}}$ are given by

 After this, we continue to formulate the input-output relationship in the discrete DD domain.
-Considering both the direct vehicle-user channel and the cascaded vehicle-RIS-user channels, the received time-domain signal at $a$-th element in DD 2D grid can be expressed as \equref{received signal at DD element} at the top in next page,
+Considering the cascaded vehicle-RIS-user channels, the received time-domain signal at $a$-th element in DD 2D grid can be expressed as \equref{received signal at DD element} at the top in next page,

 where $s[a]$ is the time-domain symbol at $a$-th element in DD 2D grid.
 Moreover, \eqref{received signal at DD element} can be compactly written in vector form as